unbeatablesites/Project-3/README.md

 Protecting routes/endpoints with JWT (JSON Web Tokens) Extensive API testing with Postman<br>
 Integrating React with our backend in an elegant way,creating a great workflow <br>
+ Building our frontend to work with the API Using Redux
  <br>
 <br>
  <br>